About the Hunt Family Band

 Meet The Band

 Andrew Hunt (Fiddle/Mandolin) began taking violin lessons at the age of seven and soon thereafter picked up the guitar and mandolin.
 He was surrounded by music from an early age through his parents.
-He has become a solid fiddle and mandolin player with HFB.
 He is a 2015 graduate of Middle Tennessee State University’s Recording Industry program, graduating Summa Cum Laude with a degree in Music Business.
 While living near Nashville, TN, he had the opportunity to work as an intern at Compass Records on Music Row where he was hired after graduating from college.
-Currently, in addition to playing with HFB, he runs a small business giving fiddle, mandolin, and guitar lessons in Pleasant Hill, MO and sells real estate part time in Lee’s Summit, MO.
+Currently, in addition to playing with HFB, he teaches fiddle, mandolin, and guitar at Summit Christian Academy and sells real estate based in Lee’s Summit, MO.

 Connect with Andrew: